junuxyz/junuxyz.github.io/content/posts/ideas-im-interested-in-ai.md

 	- Something like Real Steel

 7. **Education in AI**
-	- What should be 'taught' in the ChatGPT era
+	- What should be 'taught' and 'learned' in the "ChatGPT" era